Harriet (tortoise): Harriet's species

-That the species Harriet represents was not from one of the islands visited by Darwin is not actually problematic.
-Darwin definitely collected tortoises on San Cristobal, San Salvador, and Santa Maria; however, the species on Santa Maria (C. n. niger) was, in fact, already nearing extinction when Darwin visited the islands, having been killed and eaten by prisoners on the prison colony there.
-Yet Darwin still collected tortoises on Santa Maria: the tortoises he found had been retrieved by the prisoners from other islands for food and Darwin collected some of these before they reached the stewpot.
+Darwin definitely collected tortoises on San Cristobal, San Salvador, and Santa Maria; however, the species on Santa Maria (C. n. niger) was already nearing extinction when Darwin visited the islands, having been killed and eaten by prisoners on the prison colony there.
+The tortoises he collected there had been taken by the prisoners from other islands for food, and Darwin collected some of them before they could be eaten.
 Hence they were a mixture of subspecies from a number of islands.
 Harriet, as a C. n. porteri, is from Santa Cruz.
 One of the other tortoises (Tom) is still in the Queensland Museum and has been identified as a C. n. chathamensis (from San Cristobal).

-Other theories about Harriet
+Other theories

 An initial analysis of Harriet's DNA was unable to identify her subspecies in a cross section of 900 animals representing 26 extant and extinct populations.
 After reanalysis she was assigned to C. n. porteri.
 However, her genetic diversity and other factors in her DNA sequence data indicated she was most likely at least two generations removed from the oldest specimens of her species in the dataset.
 The oldest C. n. porteri in the dataset were collected as adults in 1907 and, hence, this would require Harriet to be hatched by 1860.

-This dating rules out many alternate possibilities for Harriet as, prior to 1900, Australia was a very difficult place to get to.
+This dating rules out many alternative possibilities for Harriet as, prior to 1900, Australia was a very difficult place to get to.
 There were only two imports of Galápagos tortoises prior to 1900, and four of the five animals involved have been accounted for and are still represented by museum material.
 The suggestion in some quarters that Harriet was collected by whalers and brought to Australia is not likely, as Australia had its own whaling industry and whaling ships from South America did not visit Australia.

 The tortoises collected by Darwin were all recorded in Fitzroy's journals of the voyage, including their measurements.
 As they averaged 11 in in length, and this represented an approximate age of 5 years for the species, Harriet's year of birth was estimated by Scott Thomson to 1830, with a margin of error of two years, in the 1995 paper describing the events of Harriet's life and the results of the research.

 Some also believe that Harriet was left with the Yabsley family of Coraki who were also on the Beagle.